High Potassium Fertilizers.

 Potassium Carbonate.
 (KCO3).
 56.78% K.

 In a 1996 article reference is made to the control of fairy rings with Potassium carbonate.
 You use this at a rate of 0.9 kg of material/100m2 for two applications spaced two weeks apart.
-The potassium carbonate seems to work best when you do this in the spring or early summer when the rings first appear.
+The potassium carbonate seems to work best when you do this in the Spring or the early Summer when you first see the rings.

-Best results occur if you water this in straight after you apply it to prevent turf damage due to its high salt index.
-If you water it in this also moves the chemical to greater depths as teh fungae are well below the surface soil.
+Best results occur if you water this in straight after you use it to prevent turf damage due to its high salt index.
+This also moves the chemical into the soil to where the fungae are.

 Potassium Thiosulphate.
 (K2S2O3).
 30% K (w/v), 25% S (w/v).

-The final common potassium plant fertilizer in use to add potassium to a lawn or sports turf is potassium thiosulphate.
-This has potential to act as a nitrification inhibitor, but its how effective it is as an inhibitor depends on the soil type and climatic conditions.
+The final common Potassium plant fertilizer to add Potassium to a lawn or sports turf is Potassium Thiosulphate.
+This has potential to act as a nitrification inhibitor, but its effectiveness as an inhibitor depends on the soil type and climatic conditions.

 Jerry Spencer senior turf agronomist and soil scientist